 Interlibrary Loan is the document delivery service that supplies most library materials not owned by Elihu Burritt Library to CCSU library users.
 Reciprocally, this service also supplies books and photocopies to other libraries for the use by their patrons.
 For more information of Interlibrary Loan or to submit a request for materials, please see the Interlibrary Loan Department web page.

 Logging into your library record allows you to view what books you have checked out, renew books, place holds and access subscription databases and e-journals at home.
-Use your BlueNet (Pipeline) ID to log in!
+Use your CCSU email address and password.